des-science/Y3_shearcat_tests/alpha-beta-eta-test/README.md

    b) --eq We have defined a set of three equation and then with the concatenation of them we solve the fitting problem.
 We could use less equation to track errors.
-So to see each equation behaviour we can choose a index from 0 to 1.
-The full right thing is to use the whole system of equations then by default is selecte --eq=4 which represent the whole system
+So to see each equation behaviour we can choose a index from 0 to 2.
+The full right thing is to use the whole system of equations then by default is selected --eq=4 which represent the whole system.
+There are also the cases of using two equations --eq=10 uses tau0 and tau2, --eq=20 uses tau0 and tau5 and --eq=21 uses equations with tau2 and tau5

    c) --splitxipxim Calculate independent contamination parameter abe for xip and xim tau-stat and rho-stats.
 The right thing to do is to use